KiOui/CLST-2020/README.md

 - Two scripts, one being a forced alignment script and the other being a G2P script.
 - A Pipeline including the two scripts above.

-You can create these database entries yourself or load the default ones that are in a fixture under ```equestria/scripts/fixtures``` by executing ```./manage.py loaddata clam```.
+You can create these database entries yourself or load the default ones that are in a fixture under ```equestria/pipelines/fixtures``` by executing ```./manage.py loaddata pipeline```.
 Note that these default fixtures do NOT include passwords yet (and the default servers require a password before working).
-You thus need to obtain the password for the CLAM servers (they are most likely the same for every CLAM server of the CLST faculty) and enter them in the administrator interface.
+You thus need to obtain the password for the CLAM servers and enter them in the administrator interface.
 Head over to ```localhost:8000/admin``` and find the added scripts under ```Scripts/Scripts```.
 For each Script listed, you must enter the password in the ```Password``` field and hit ```Save and refresh```.
 It is very important to use the ```Save and refresh``` option to pull the configuration files from the CLAM server automatically and load them into our system.
 The ```SAVE``` option will only save the data you have inputted and will not load any profiles or parameters from the CLAM instance.

 After running through these steps the server works as intented and you are able to create projects.
 We only need to do one last thing before you can actually use the application.
 When you are running through a pipeline and executing a script, a background process is spawned in the database to be executed in the background.
 The background processes make sure that the CLAM status is requested once every _x_ seconds and that the files are downloaded to the server after a CLAM process is done.
 To run the background processes, take the following steps: